 which was founded by Germans,

-and we visit the town museum, which harbors traces and artefacts of the
+and we visited the town museum, which harbors traces and artefacts of the

 German influence and the German attitude towards farming and community living.

-In my Summer break I take a small group of my students on an individual
+In my Summer break I took a small group of my students on an individual

 trip to my homeland

 and visit the German Black Forest town of

 that I spent my childhood in.

 My goal is to provide the students as much of human contact

 and exposure to the foreign culture and foreign thinking as possible.